 - In tuning circuits

 Through the use of inductors, the tuning circuits can select the desired frequency.
-Electronic devices such as radio tuning circuits and television use capacitor types along with the inductor.
+Electronic devices such as radio tuning circuits and television use capacitors along with the inductor.
 It modifies the frequency and helps to select within multiple channels of frequency.

 - To store energy in a device